JamesCKorte/mrbias/documentation/basic_analysis_relaxometry.md

 The relaxometry_example_1.py script will sequentially analyse the two datasets, this will take a few minutes depending on your computer specs.
 While the analysis is running, you can learn a bit more about MR-BIAS, how it processes the images, estimates relaxometry times, and how to check the analysis has run successfully.

 ## How does the automated analysis work?
-The automated analysis is described in detail in [the original MR-BIAS publication](https://doi.org/10.1088/1361-6560/acbcbb).
+The automated analysis is described in detail in [the original MR-BIAS publication](https://doi.org/10.1088/1361-6560/acbcbb) and in [a presentation at the ESMRMB MRITogether conference (2023)](https://www.youtube.com/watch?v=QgFzDnjO4Jw&list=PLeDygc8TN_J65c0jM0ms__diTMylbEk9l&index=14&t=18m14s).
 The major steps in the analysis (Figure 1) include image sorting, ROI detection, model fitting, and reporting the results.
 The input to the analysis is a configuration file (.yaml) and a directory of DICOM images to analyse.
 The output of the analysis is a textual log file, a visual summary of the analysis (.pdf), and a comma separated value file (.csv) of the estimated T<sub>1</sub> and T<sub>2</sub> times.
 We will provide some guidance in the following sections on how to interpret the log file and the PDF report to check the major steps of the analysis.

 <figure>